Dr. Katy Gonder

 Manezeu Tonleu Elvire Olivia

 She is a Cameroonian resident, holds a master’s degree in environmental impact assessment.
-Since 2020, she has served as the Head of the Environmental Education Program at the Cameroon Biodiversity Protection Program (CBPP).
+Since 2020, she has served as the National Manager at the Cameroon Biodiversity Protection Program (CBPP).
 In this role, she oversees operations at the Mbakaou Wildlife Center, situated on the periphery of the Mbam and Djerem National Park.
 Through CBPP, her efforts are focused on fostering awareness and support among local communities adjacent to the Mbam and Djerem National Park, aiming to engage them actively in biodiversity conservation.
 Additionally, since September 2023, she has assumed the role of National Manager of CBPP in Cameroon.
 In this capacity, she contributes to research initiatives, predominantly focused on chimpanzees, and engages in awareness campaigns promoting biodiversity preservation.
 Her attention is particularly drawn to the challenges faced by local communities, often feeling marginalized, especially in instances of human-wildlife conflicts prevalent in numerous protected areas within the region.

 Email | LinkedIn | Research Gate